prpole/dissertation/ch2_Norris_Capitalocene/norris_capitalocene.md

 In the end, what *The Octopus* reveals about the relationship between farming and finance is the extent to which farmers, on “bonanza” farms and smallholdings alike, have themselves become speculators.
-Dyke’s example is a brief one and primarily shows how finance influences agricultural planning and planting.
-The more explicit argument for the financialization of agriculture comes in the figure of Magnus Derrick and those like him.
+The most explicit display of agriculture's financialization comes in the figure of Magnus Derrick and those like him.
 That he understands wheat first and foremost in market terms is clear from the comparison of wheat with gold.
 The “miner’s instinct of wealth acquired in a single night